 This year there will be two (2) options for participating in the Coaching Apprentice Program:

 Apprentices will have the opportunity to work hands-on with one of the coaches at some level of frequency.
-The coach will decide at what level s/he is comfortable and willing to let the apprentice work, based on the apprentice’s experience, demeanor, the chemistry between the coach and apprentice, between the apprentice and the ensemble, etc. Apprentices should not expect to actively participate in the coaching sessions until at least Wed or Thursday of the HU week, although, based on the apprentice’s experience, demeanor, etc. the coach may decide to invite the apprentice’s participation sooner.
-Apprentices are encouraged to take Elements of Coaching (unless they already took it previously), Coaching Under Glass, and category-specific Coaching (MUS, PERF, SNG, SHOW).
-Apprentices will meet with the CAP leader for one (1) hour each day to work on development of a specific skill (interpersonal communication, interpersonal conflict, coaching styles, etc.) and/or to just check in about their progress and share with the other apprentices and the CAP leader what they are learning through their observations.
+The coach and CAP Leader will decide at what level s/he is comfortable and willing to let the apprentice work, based on the apprentice’s experience, demeanor, the chemistry between the coach and apprentice, between the apprentice and the ensemble, etc. Apprentices should not expect to actively participate in the coaching sessions until at least Wednesday or Thursday of the HU week; although, based on the apprentice’s experience, demeanor, etc. the coach may decide to invite the apprentice’s participation sooner.
+Apprentices are encouraged to take Elements of Coaching, Coaching Under Glass, and category-specific Coaching (MUS, PERF, SNG, SHOW).
+Apprentices will meet with the CAP Leader for one (1) hour each day to work on development of a specific skill (interpersonal communication, interpersonal conflict, coaching styles, etc.) and/or to just check in about their progress and share with the other apprentices and the CAP Leader what they are learning through their observations.

 Those accepted into the Coaching Apprentice Program are also expected to make themselves available to serve as backstage crew and backstage guides for the on-stage performers appearing on the Friday and Saturday evening shows.